thoughtbot/flightdeck/aws/developer-role-bindings/README.md

 }
 ```

-Once the service account has been created, you must map them in your [eks-auth]
+Once the role bindings has been created, you must map them in your [eks-auth]
 config.
 You can use the [SSO permission set roles module] to lookup a role that
 developers will use.